How long does it take to build home

 If you have an impeccable design eye, don’t go at it alone.
 A great interior designer does so much more than picking out tile samples or paint colors.
 You can be as collaborative or hands-off as you like, but there are hundreds of design decisions, large and small, that must be made during a custom home building process.
 The timeliness of those decisions can make or break a schedule.
 It would be best if you had someone to keep things moving.

 Custom home build is a fluid project.
 While the right builder will provide you with accurate budget projections at the beginning of the project, unexpected expenses can crop up.
 Whether you fall in love with a particular finish or run into an unanticipated complication, knowing that you have a buffer will help smooth everything out.
 You can absorb the cost and move on without having to stop and make last-minute changes to compensate.

 Understand the lead time of certain products and materials

-This point goes back to the importance of an organized builder and interior designer, and to how crucial it is to be as decisive as possible when making your selections.
+This point goes back to the importance of an organized builder and interior designer and how crucial it is to be as decisive as possible when making your selections.
 Some items (such as windows, doors, and anything custom-designed) may require weeks of lead time.
 Waiting around for a missing item to arrive before the project can advance is a common but avoidable cause of construction delays.
 Try to make your selections and have your builder and subcontractors order supplies as soon as possible.